-The Directors consider the unit of account of the investment held to be the investment as a whole (i.e. both the equity and loan components), based on the premise that fair value measurement should be consistent with how market participants would transact in their economic best interest.
+The Directors and Investment Manager consider the unit of account of the investment held to be the investment as a whole (i.e. both the equity and intercompany loan components), based on the premise that fair value measurement should be consistent with how market participants would transact in their economic best interest.

-The Directors, in their discretion, may also permit some other method of valuation to be used if they consider that such valuation reflects fair value.
+The Directors and Investment Manager, in their discretion, may also permit some other method of valuation to be used if they consider that such valuation reflects fair value.

-The Investment Manager believes the fair value of the investment in the Subsidiary is reliably measurable.
+The Directors and Investment Manager believe the fair value of the investment in the Subsidiary was reliably measurable at the reporting date.
 However, because of the inherent uncertainty of these valuations, the value of the investment estimated may differ significantly from the value that would have been used had a ready market for the investment existed and such differences could be material to the financial statements.
 Actual results could differ from those estimates.
+See note 14 and 17.

-All changes in fair value are recognised in the statement of comprehensive income as part of net realised and change in unrealised gain/(loss) on financial assets at fair value through profit or loss.
-Further details on the fair value measurement is included in note 14.
+All changes in fair value are recognised in the statement of comprehensive income as part of net realised and change in unrealised gain on financial assets measured at fair value through profit or loss.
+Further details on fair value measurement is included in note 14.